Electronic Reserves - Pullman Campus

 - Limits will be applied to ensure that all users attempting to access any electronic reserves document are members of the WSU community.

 - A course-specific password will be used to control access to reserves materials for a specific course.

 - There will be no charge for access to electronic reserves materials.
 The charge for laser print copies of electronic reserves materials is solely for printing cost recovery (paper and printer-related supplies).

 - Online course designers work with both faculty and library staff to ensure that all required readings are available to students, but that no copyrighted material is posted directly in course spaces.

-- If you have required readings be sure to send those citations to your online course designer and if you plan to place outside readings or supplemental teaching materials in your course space, please consult with your DDP course designer so he/she can check for any copyright issues.
+- If you have required readings be sure to send those citations to your online course designer and if you plan to place outside readings or supplemental teaching materials in your course space, please consult with your Global Campus course designer so he/she can check for any copyright issues.